 Your elbows are actually in a similar position to your knees here.
 Elbows go through a massive amount of trauma throughout your training as they are used so widely throughout a range of different exercises.
 Your back, shoulders, chest, and arms all rely massively on your elbows, and whether they are moving or locked, exercise can really take its toll.

 Overuse is the easiest way for tendinitis to occur through repetitive strain since the elbows are often under so much pressure.
 As you begin to lift heavier weights, this gets even worse.
-Ensure you’re preventing elbow injury by giving your ligaments and tendons time to rest and your muscles, or this will occur at some point or another.
+Ensure you’re preventing elbow injury by giving your ligaments, tendons and muscles time to rest, or this will occur at some point or another.

 4. Wrist Tendonitis